IntellM-THUIBCS/PRS-SIM/Principle.md

 $$
 </center>
-Since $\mathbf{y_1}$ and $\mathbf{y_2}$ are two independently captured image, so their detected noise should be independent, then mathetical expection of Eq.3 can be re-written as:
+Since $\mathbf{y_1}$ and $\mathbf{y_2}$ are two independently captured image, so their detected noise should be independent, then mathetical expection of Eq.
+5 can be re-written as:
 <center>
 $$
 \begin{align}